 Prof. Dr. Yoko Takagi (高木陽子)

-Yoko TAKAGI is Professor of Graduate School of Fashion and the Living Environment Studies.
-She is also program director of the Global Fashion Concentration, MA program taught in English at Bunka Gakuen University, Tokyo.
+Yoko TAKAGI is Professor at the Graduate School of Fashion and Living Environment Studies.
+She is also program director of the Global Fashion Concentration MA program taught in English at Bunka Gakuen University, Tokyo.

 She completed her Ph.D. in Art Science and Archaeology at the Free University of Brussels (1999) and published her thesis in 2002: Japonisme in Fin de Siècle Art in Belgium (Antwerp: Pandora).